 Every morning you apply sunscreen before stepping outdoors is a victory, but it’s only the first step to a sun-safe day.
 To be as protected as possible, it’s recommended to reapply sunscreen every forty to eighty minutes, but be sure to check your sunscreen’s packaging for specifics.
 If you’re swimming, sweating or toweling off, reapply sunscreen more often than you otherwise would.
 This goes for water-resistant formulas as well.
 There’s a reason why the FDA no longer allows sunscreens to make claims of being waterproof.
 While a sunscreen may be water-resistant, its effectiveness still diminishes from exposure to sun, sweat and water.

 Reapplying sunscreen doesn’t have to put a damper on your day or make a mess of your makeup!
 The COOLA Organic Makeup Setting Spray SPF 30 makes sunscreen application something to look forward to.
 Its water-resistant formula is infused with hyaluronic acid, aloe vera and cucumber to revitalize and hydrate skin.
-Instead of compromising your makeup application, this easy-to-use spray enhances staying power while plant stem cells provide a boost of antioxidant protection to defend against free radicals.
+Instead of compromising your makeup application, this easy-to-use spray enhances staying power while providing a boost of antioxidant protection to defend against free radicals.

 5. You’re stopping at sunscreen.